nicheinc/expedite-tokens/README.md

 If you need to publish a package during development, you should use the `-beta` modifier.
 For example, if the current version of `expedite-tokens` is `1.2.0` and you are working on a branch that you expect to become `1.3.0`, you may publish a package as `1.3.0-beta1` in order to share your work with others.
 DO NOT publish `1.3.0` during development.
 Once your work is accepted and merged to `master`, it will be published as `1.3.0` and a release will be announced on GitHub.

+We also _may_ try to keep this in sync with versioning in Niche's internal Figma.
+Currently `expedite-react v1.2.0` aligns with `expedite v0.2` in Figma.

 ### Code of conduct

 Coming soon...